brandoncurtis/shell-novice/_episodes/02-filedir.md

 ~~~
 {: .bash}

-and then presses tab (the tab key on her keyboard),
+and then presses the `TAB` key on her keyboard,
 the shell automatically completes the directory name for her:

 ~~~